 If the source computer is generating a large volume of forwarded events (for example, Security events from a Domain Controller), then we recommend event rendering be disabled on the event collector.
 The task of pre-rendering an event on the source computer can be CPU intensive for a large number of events.

 - 1. On the event collector, open a command prompt. - 2.
-Type wecutil ss <subscriptionname> /cf:events
+Type: